dingguanliang/mksetuppack/README_CH.md

 You need to read and accept the EULA before continue..

-Unpacking EULA file ..LA_OPT_BASE_LICENSE v26 June 2018
+Unpacking EULA file ..
+LA_OPT_BASE_LICENSE v26 June 2018